carissa1/BWSI_QuestLog/README.md

 # BWSI_QuestLog_Testing
 testing and old codes for BWSI quest log

-to run the attention nodes paste these into the terminal
+to run the attitude node paste these into the terminal

 cd ~/ros2_ws
 colcon build --symlink-install --packages-select racecar_neo_ros2_driver